-The FotC may at its discretion offer "Observer" status for States or non-State entities that are interested in joining, but lack the resources to make a full commitment, and/or are invited to become observers after being unable to obtain Membership through the application process.
-States or non-States entities interested in becoming Observers shall follow the same process as a government applying to join the Coalition as a full Member.
-Observer status will be valid for two years at which point it must be reviewed and renewed by the FotC.
+The SC may at its discretion offer "Observer" status for States or non-State entities that are interested in joining the Coalition, but lack the resources to make a full commitment, and/or are invited to become observers after being unable to obtain Membership through the application process.
+States or non-State entities interested in becoming Observers shall follow the same process as a government applying to join the Coalition as a full Member.
+Observer status will be valid for two years at which point it must be reviewed and may be renewed by the SC.